-- vendor identification badges, if utilized. - iii.
-Upon arrival, photo identification shall be required for all non-employee visitors. - d.
-Personnel Security and Verification: Screen prospective employees consistent with local regulations.
-Verify employment application information prior to employment. - e.
-Ocean Container and Truck Trailer Security: Maintain container and trailer security to protect against the introduction of unauthorized material and/or persons into shipments.
-In the event containers are stuffed, inspections shall be made of all ocean containers or truck trailers prior to stuffing, including but not limited to the inspection of the reliability of the locking mechanisms of all doors. - i.
-Ocean Container and Truck Trailer Seals: Properly seal and secure shipping containers and trailers at the point of stuffing.
-Affix a high security seal to all access doors on truck trailers (from Canada or Mexico) and ocean containers bound for the U.S. Such seals must meet or exceed the current PAS ISO 17712 standard for high security seals. - ii.
-Ocean Container and Truck Trailer Storage: Empty or stuffed ocean containers and truck trailers must be stored in a secure area to prevent unauthorized access and/or manipulation. - f.
-Information Technology (IT) Security: maintain IT security measures to ensure all automated systems are protected from unauthorized access. - Use individually assigned accounts that require a periodic change of password for all automated systems. - Maintain a system to identify the abuse of IT resources including but not limited to improper access, tampering or altering of business data and will discipline violators. - g.
-Procedural Security: maintain, document, implement and communicate the following security procedures to ensure the security measures in this clause are followed and must include: - i.
+- When containers or trailers are picked up or stopped, the seal number must be confirmed to match what is on the shipping documentation - 3.
+If a seal is broken, Seller will immediately notify Boeing and indicate when it was broken, who broke it, and the replacement seal number - 4.
+Any seal broken, altered or tampered with must be held in order to aid investigation - iii.
+Ocean Container and Truck Trailer Storage: Seller will store empty or stuffed ocean containers and truck trailers in a secure area to prevent unauthorized access and/or manipulation. - e.
+Information Technology (IT) Security: Seller will maintain IT security measures to ensure all automated systems are protected from unauthorized access. - i.
+Seller will use individually assigned accounts that require a periodic change of password for all automated systems. - ii.
+Seller will maintain a system to identify the abuse of IT resources including but not limited to improper access, tampering or altering of business data and will discipline violators. - iii.
+Seller will install and maintain updated software/hardware protection sufficient against common cybersecurity threats. - f.
+Procedural Security: Seller will maintain, document, implement and communicate to all employees the following security procedures - i.
 Procedures for the issuance, removal and changing of access devices. - ii.
-Procedures to identify and challenge unauthorized or unidentified persons - iii.
-Procedures to remove identification, facility, and system access for terminated employees. - iv.
+Procedures to identify and challenge unauthorized or unidentified persons - Procedures to remove identification, facility, and system access for terminated employees. - iv.
 Procedures for IT security and standards. - v.
-Procedures to verify application information for potential employees. - vi.
-Procedures for employees to report security incidents and/or suspicious behavior. - vii.
-Procedures for the inspection of ocean containers or truck trailers prior to stuffing. - viii.
+Procedures governing the use, maintenance and protection of security technology. - vi.
+Procedures to verify application information for potential employees. - vii.
+Procedures for employees to report security incidents and/or suspicious behavior. - viii.
+Procedures for the inspection of ocean containers or truck trailers, including policies for agricultural and security inspections, prior to stuffing. - ix.
+Procedures to secure cargo staging areas including protection from unauthorized access and prevention of pest contamination as well as inspection for visible pest contamination on a regular basis - x.
 Procedures to control, manage and record the issuance and use of high security bolt seals for ocean containers and truck trailers.
-Such procedures must stipulate how seals are to be controlled and affixed to loaded containers and shall include procedures for recognizing and reporting compromised seals or containers to US Customs or the appropriate foreign authority and Boeing. - 2.
-Upon request, complete C-TPAT Security Self Assessment Questionnaire. - 3.
-Seller and its subcontractors shall be subject to periodic site visits by Boeing during normal operation hours, to confirm compliance with the terms contained within this clause. - 4.
-Maintain procedures for employees to report security incidents and/or suspicious behavior.
-Immediately notify Boeing of any actual or suspected breach of security involving Boeing's cargo.
-Additional C-TPAT Security information can be obtained at:
+Such procedures must stipulate how seals are to be controlled and affixed to loaded containers and shall include procedures for recognizing and reporting compromised seals or containers to US Customs or the appropriate foreign authority and Boeing at supplychainsecurity@boeing.com. - xi.
+Procedures to identify any party on denied party lists maintained by the Department of Commerce/Bureau of Industry and Security (BIS), the Department of State/Directorate of Defense Trade Controls (DDTC), and the Department of Treasury/Office of Foreign Assets Control (OFAC). - xii.
+Procedures for ensuring that information transmitted/received to/from service providers, subcontractors and agents, is reported accurately and timely - xiii.
+Procedures for ensuring that all information used in the preparation of merchandise/cargo for export (EEI or other required export form), is legible, complete, accurate, and protected against the exchange, loss or introduction of erroneous information - g.
+Conveyance Security: When Seller is performing or subcontracting conveyance services, conveyance and container integrity shall be maintained while the conveyance is en route transporting cargo from origin to destination, including, but not limited to, tracking and monitoring activity logs, a documented verification process, and driver notification of any abnormalities with the conveyance and/or container.